How to complain

 I have received a response to my complaint letter but I am still not happy

 You can take your complaint to a higher level.
 This is called a ‘Tier 2 Complaint’.
-To do this you should write a new complaint letter telling them why you are not happy with the first response.
+To do this you should write a new complaint letter telling HMRC why you are not happy with their first response.
+Send this second complaint letter to the same address.

-If you are still not happy with the response you receive to your 2nd complaint letter then you can ask the Adjudicator to look at your case.
+If you are unhappy with the response you receive to your second complaint letter then you can ask the Adjudicator to look at your case.
 See Further help for information about how to contact the Adjudicator.

 If you are not happy with the Adjudicator’s response, you will need to ask your MP to ask the Parliamentary and Health Service Ombudsman to look at your complaint.

-It is important to remember that if your complaint is about an overpayment, the HMRC will keep asking you for the money during the complaints process.
-You should make sure you speak to the Debt Management part of HMRC so that they do not take the debt any further.
+It is important to remember that if your complaint is about an overpayment, HMRC will still keep asking you to repay the money while you are going through the complaints process.
+You should make sure you speak to the Debt Management part of HMRC to agree some payment of the debt otherwise they will pass the debt to a debt collection agency, take court action or use distraint.
+If you cannot afford to pay anything, you should still speak to Debt Management and explain your situation.
+For more information see Paying the overpayment.